 Germany, France, and Portugal have already implemented universal ID solutions that operate effectively.
 In the CEE market, Admixer ID is up and running.

 However dramatic blocking third-party cookies sounds, there’s no reason to worry.
 The industry has 1 year until the transition.
 Publishers need to use this time to test new technologies and approaches and collect 1st-party data.

 In any case, technological adaptation and multiple integrations should be a priority.
 Publishers can approach in different ways.

 They can either develop their in-house expertise or find a tech provider with sufficient knowledge, experience, and sensible support.

-Admixer will be glad to assist you during the transition.
-If you have any further questions regarding data collection or DMP integration, please contact Ivan Fedorov, New Business Director at Admixer: email@example.com.
+If you have any questions regarding data collection, DMP or Admixer ID, please contact Ivan Fedorov, New Business Director at Admixer: firstname.lastname@example.org.